-Paper requests can be made by filling out the paper form found in your division mailroom on the shelf and submitting in a blue folder.
+Paper requests can be made by filling out the paper form found in your division mailroom on the shelf and submitting it in a blue folder.

-Walkup service is available and is handled on a case-by-case, first-come first-serve basis at Printing Services inside the Bookstore.
+Walkup service is available and is handled on a case-by-case, first-come first-serve basis at Printing Services inside the Kish Store.

-All completed copies will be delivered through intercampus mail delivery at the regularly scheduled times throughout the day or can be picked up at Printing Services inside the Bookstore.
+All complete copies will be delivered through intercampus mail delivery at regularly scheduled times throughout the day or can be picked up at Printing Services inside the Kish Store.